cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 `prep_shares_to_prep()` algorithm ({{sec-vdaf-prepare}}).

-As usual, we describe the interface implemented by a concrete FLP in terms of an abstract base class, denoted `Flp`, that specifies the set of methods and parameters a concrete FLP must provide.
+As usual, we describe the interface implemented by a concrete FLP in terms of an object `flp` of type `Flp` that specifies the set of methods and parameters a concrete FLP must provide.

 The parameters provided by a concrete FLP are listed in {{flp-param}}.
 A concrete FLP specifies the following algorithms for generating and verifying